 Be sure to do your due diligence and check your state’s laws before drafting policies or making decisions on how to approach harassment trainings/education for your organization.
 (National Council of Nonprofits | Sexual Harassment in the Nonprofit Workplace)

-For two excellent articles with in-depth information on sexual harassment check out:
+For an excellent article with in-depth information on sexual harassment check out:

 For those of you looking to learn more about trainings and education for your staff, board, and volunteers, check out Traliant.
 Traliant has interactive, modern and fully-customizable online courses that are designed for the modern work environment that are ever-changing to respond to current legal and cultural changes (#MeToo).